Future Robot Daltanious

 Future Robot Daltanious (未来ロボ ダルタニアス, Mirai Robo Darutaniasu) is an anime television series which aired on Tokyo Channel 12 from March 21, 1979, to March 5, 1980.
 Produced by Toei Company and animated by Nippon Sunrise, consisting of 47 episodes.

 Plot

 In 1995, Earth has been conquered by the Zaar Empire from the planet Akron in the star system of Zaar.
 All Earth's cities have been destroyed by the alien invasion, and humanity's survivors live in shanty towns and villages.
 Kento, a war orphan, and his companions hide in a cave to escape the villagers from whom they stole food.

 In the cave, they find the secret base of Doctor Earl from the planet Helios, another planet conquered by the Zaar.
-Doctor Earl had fled to Earth with him the greatest achievement of Helian technology: the super-robot Atlaus, whose power increases in combination with the intelligent lion robot Beralios.
+Doctor Earl had fled to Earth, bringing with him the greatest achievement of Helian technology: the super-robot Atlaus, whose power increases in combination with the intelligent lion robot Beralios.
 When the robots combine with the Helian fighter Gunper, they form the mighty robot Daltanious.
 Doctor Earl entrusts the fight for Earth to Kento, a descendant of the Helian royal family.